Strategic Plan

 Experience lightbulb moments (observable excitement for learning).

-Demonstrate learning to help peers with their learning.
+Demonstrate understanding by helping peers with their learning.

 Social Experiences at the Early Learning Center, Hills Garrison, and Nottingham West allow students to: